 GBB has been working closely with the County on the technical and economic feasibility study, planning and implementation of the Prince William Renewable Energy Park, and on the procurement process for this new state-of-the-art organics facility.
 Among the expected benefits of the PPP are the creation of 20-25 jobs, increased organics processing capacity, increased recycling rate, extended landfill life, and setting a solid foundation on which to build a comprehensive County-wide organic waste management program.

-Tom Smith, Solid Waste Division Chief, provides information about the new facility and transition period in this short Prince William County video:
+Tom Smith, Acting Director of the Department of Public Works, provides information about the new facility and transition period in this short Prince William County video: